LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 It is implementation-defined which standard extensions are provided at which versions.

 If the implementation does not provide the requested standard extension at the requested version, the file is ill-formed.

 ```
 wantpragma = "pragma" <WS> want" <WS> <IDENT> <WS> <INT>
 pragmadecl = <wantpragma>
 ```

+##### §5.1.1.1 Type Extensions

+For each of the optional types, there is an standard extension for that type.

+The extensions are as follows:
+* int64, available at version 1 if the extended integer types i64 and u64 are provided
+* float128, available at version 1 if the extended floating point type f128 is provided
+* float16, available at version 1 if the extended floating point type f16 is provided

 #### §5.1.2 Target Pragma